In Australia plastic plates and cutlery cannot be easily recycled.

 Say no to disposable dinnerware

-If you cannot avoid disposable dinnerware, consider biodegradable products such as paper, bamboo and sugarcane, or even edible cutlery.
+If you cannot avoid disposable dinnerware, consider biodegradable or compostable products (or even edible cutlery!)

 Dump chopsticks while you're at it

 According to Greenpeace, almost 4 million trees are sacrificed to produce 57 billion pairs of chopsticks each year.
 When you're out or ordering takeaway, say no to chopsticks and disposable cutlery.